Feeling like your batteries are constantly in need of a recharge?

 #5.
 Ginkgo Biloba

 Ginkgo Biloba is one of the longest living tree species in the world.
-It has been part of traditional Chinese medicine for centuries as a remedy for many different diseases.
+This adaptogenic herb has been part of traditional Chinese medicine for centuries as a remedy for many different diseases.
 It is mostly famous for having a positive effect on blood circulation and heart health, as well as improving memory and focus.

 Ginkgo Biloba is a miracle worker for adrenal fatigue because its leaves contain a counteractive effect on adrenaline, significantly reducing stress on the body and the mind.